 The reason it is important to brown meat before braising, stewing or whatever, is that the searing of the meat causes a reaction (known as the maillard reaction, if you’re interested) which creates great flavour!
-Read all about how to do it properly here.
+Read all about how to brown meat properly here.

 How to cook eggs

-There's lots of information here including important and surprising stuff about how to store eggs!
+There's lots of information on cooking eggs here including important and surprising stuff about how to store eggs!